ucan-wg/spec/README.md

 >
 > —[Meiklejohn], [A Certain Tendency Of The Database Community]

-FIXME Expand

 Unlike many authorization systems where a service controls access to resources in their care, location-independent, offline, and leaderless resources require control to live with the user.
 Therefore, the same data MAY be used across many applications, data stores, and users.
+Since they don't have a single location, applying UCAN to [RSM]s and [CRDT]s MAY be modelled by lifting the requirement that the Executor be the Subject.

+Ultimately this comes down to a question of push vs pull.
+In push, the subject MUST be the specific site being pushed to ("I command you to apply the following updates to your state").

+Pull is the broad class of situations where an Invoker doesn't require that a particular replica apply its state.
+Applying a change to a local CRDT replica and maintaining a UCAN invocation log is a valid update to "the CRDT": a version of the CRDT Subject exists locally even if the Subject's private key is not present.
+Gossiping these changes among agents allows each to apply changes that it becomes aware of.
+Thanks to the invocation log (or equivalent integrated directly into the CRDT), provenance of authority is made transparent.

 ``` mermaid
 sequenceDiagram